 At St. Andrew’s Primary School, each class teacher is responsible for all children in their class, including those with SEND.
 They work alongside the Special Educational Needs Co-ordinator (SENDCo) to plan for the needs of children with SEND and also work closely with their parents.
 Close monitoring and early observation is then used to tailor the curriculum to meet the special educational needs of each child using methods of delivery that are appropriate to their need.
 If there is ever evidence that this is not occurring, the SENDCo will initiate training to challenge staff and enable them to provide a curriculum that ensures equality and diversity for all.

-At St. Andrew’s Primary School, we have 6 full time equivalent (FTE) teachers and 10 teaching assistants who work with all children, including those with SEND.
+At St. Andrew’s Primary School, we have 7 full time equivalent (FTE) teachers, 2 part time equivalent (PTE) teachers and 15 teaching assistants who work with all children, including those with SEND.
 They have a wealth of experience and have supported children with a wide range of needs.
 Additionally, our school has a Learning Mentor who specialises in removing barriers to learning with regards to Social, Emotional and Mental Health aspects of development.
-The SENDCo is currently undertaking the required National Award for SEND Co-ordination via Bath Spa University.
+The SENDCo has achieved the National Award for Special Educational Needs Coordination (NASENCo).
 The SENDCo regularly reviews the qualification needs of all staff to ensure they match the needs of the children we have in school and additional training is arranged if required.
 This ensures that teaching styles and methods are appropriate and up to date, enabling SEND children maximum access to the curriculum.
 In addition to this, all school staff receive specialist support and training where there is a need e.g. strategies to support a child who has Down’s Syndrome.
 As a school, we continually support each other and share expertise to ensure our teaching styles can be adapted appropriately so all children reach their full potential.

 For further information please view or download our Accessibility Plan which can be found in the School Policies section of our website.